faun/gobridge/readme.md

 - [Controllers](../../tree/controllers)
 - [Databases](../../tree/databases)

+From the project root, run `go get` to fetch the dependencies from GitHub.

-To run this example, run `go run deployment/main.go` from the root of this repository, then open a browser and navigate to [http://localhost:8080](http://localhost:8000)
+To run this example, run `go run main.go` from the root of this repository, then open a browser and navigate to [http://localhost:8080](http://localhost:8000)